amitu/amitu.github.com/_posts/2015-04-30-no-blackholes.md

 Are you getting my drift now?
 Yes there is nothing stopping a neutron star to collapse such that its boundary is within event horizon.
 But how long would it take from an outsiders perspective is the question.
-It will take infinite time, from outsiders perspective for any black hole to be formed.
+It will take infinite time, from outsiders perspective for any blackhole to be formed.
 So even if black hole can be formed, given that there hasn’t been infinite time since the formation of universe itself, no neutron star would have crossed the event horizon boundary so far.
-You can not see a black hole.
+You can not see a blackhole.
 Universe will end before one is formed.
-There is no black hole is a safe statement to make.
+There is no blackhole is a safe statement to make.

 And you know what happens before any neutron star collapses in a blackhole?
 It will evaporate.
-The Hawking radiation does not happen only in black holes.
+The Hawking radiation does not happen only in blackholes.
 Even near Sun pairs of particle-anti particles are getting formed, even Sun is sucking one of them due to gravity, and other is escaping with positive energy.
 Even Sun is radiating with Hawking radiation.
 We just don’t think about it